Female farmer in Malawi surrounded by cropsFemale farmer in Malawi surrounded by cropsFemale farmer in Malawi surrounded by crops

 Hunger is when we go without food.
 Malnutrition is what happens when we go without food for a certain amount of time, or in certain critical life stages (like infancy).

-Malnutrition sometimes centres around deficiency of one specific nutrient or a few key nutrients (these are usually referred to as micronutrient deficiencies).
-But there are three main types of malnutrition that result from the deficiency of all nutrients:
+Sometimes, malnutrition centres around deficiency of one specific nutrient or a few key nutrients (these are usually referred to as micronutrient deficiencies).
+There are three main types of malnutrition that result from the deficiency of all nutrients:

 • Moderate acute malnutrition